IBM/SalesEnablement-test-repo/docs/VCF/Provisioning.md

 5. Click the **About** tab.

-The **About** tab provides a short description of the VCF offering, including benefits, high-level pricing information, and a description of the two support VMware Cloud Editions: Advanced Edition and Enterprise Edition.
+The **About** tab provides a short description of the VCF offering, including benefits, high-level pricing information, and a description of the two supported VMware Cloud Editions: Advanced Edition and Enterprise Edition.

 6. Click **Click to Scroll**.
 7. Click **Click to Scroll**.